firavoyage/blogging/readme.md

   - there is a lucky star behind the darkness,
   - waiting and shining with the freshest hope and warmest aura.
   - some day. till then
+- veni, vidi, vici
+  - i came, i saw, i conquered
+  - so much for this, have a nice day.
 - soli deo gloria.
   - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
   - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
 - memento mori.
+  - an honourable death is better than a disgraceful life
   - just let time be precious
 - 遂迷不复得路
 - 念念不忘必有回响